0xAX/linux-insides/Interrupts/linux-interrupts-10.md

 	interrupt do_IRQ
 ```

-The macro `interrupt` defined in the same source code file and saves [general purpose](https://en.wikipedia.org/wiki/Processor_register) registers on the stack, change the userspace `gs` on the kernel with the `SWAPGS` assembler instruction if need, increase [per-cpu](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/Concepts/per-cpu.html) - `irq_count` variable that shows that we are in interrupt and call the `do_IRQ` function.
+The macro `interrupt` defined in the same source code file and saves [general purpose](https://en.wikipedia.org/wiki/Processor_register) registers on the stack, change the userspace `gs` on the kernel with the `SWAPGS` assembler instruction if need, increase [per-cpu](http://0xax.gitbooks.io/linux-insides/content/Concepts/linux-cpu-1.html) - `irq_count` variable that shows that we are in interrupt and call the `do_IRQ` function.
 This function defined in the [arch/x86/kernel/irq.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/irq.c) source code file and handles our device interrupt.
 Let's look at this function.
-The `do_IRQ` function takes one parameter - `pt_regs` structure that stores values of the userspace registers:
+The `do_IRQ` function takes one parameter - `pt_regs` structure that stores values of the userspace registers:n

 ```C
 __visible unsigned int __irq_entry do_IRQ(struct pt_regs *regs)